And sprezzatura, or the quintessential Italian sophistication!

 Yes, that’s the number the World Tourism Barometer from UN Tourism has quoted for the number of international travelers to France in 2024.

-The Summer 2024 Olympic and Paralympic Games have been two major factors behind the tourism boom, and France 24 has mentioned that France witnessed a year-on-year tourism growth of 12%.
+The Summer 2024 Olympic and Paralympic Games have been two major factors behind the tourism boom, and France 24 reported that France saw a year-on-year tourism growth of 12%.

-However, France exudes a timeless appeal.
+Moreover, France exudes a timeless appeal.
 The Eiffel Tower, luxurious tourism in Provence, the best wine and cheese!
-France is about all of these and even more!
+Although France is about all of these and even more!

 Furthermore, the French-Italian border passes through the majestic Alps.
 It is one of the most breathtaking train rides or scenic drives in Europe.